-The Act requires that lottery tickets may only be sold by persons over the age of 16 to persons over the age of 16.
+The Act requires that lottery tickets may only be sold by persons that are aged 16 or over to persons that are aged 16 or over.

 Tickets should not be sold in a street, (street including any bridge, road, lane, footway, subway, square, court or passage – including passages through enclosed premises such as shopping malls); however, tickets may be sold from a kiosk, in a shop or door-to-door.

 Prizes awarded in small society lotteries can be either cash or non-monetary.
 However the amount of money deducted from the proceeds of the lottery to cover prizes must not exceed the limits set out by the Act – i.e. that combined with any expenses incurred with the running of the lottery, such as manager’s fees, they must not comprise more than 80% of the total proceeds of the lottery.
 Donated prizes would not be counted as part of this 80% (as no money would be withdrawn from the proceeds to cover their purchase) but should still be declared on the return following the lottery draw (see 6. above).

 |Section of the Act

 |Facilitating a non-exempt lottery without a licence